Obi1knube/Professional-README-Generator-Obiora/utils/README.md

 [MIT License](https://opensource.org/licenses/MIT)

 ## Contributing
-undefined
+Give credit to Authurs.

 ## Tests
+Use the command : node index.js, to execute program

+## Questions
 undefined

-## Questions
-If you have any questions, you can reach out to me via email at undefined.
-You can also find more information about me and my other projects on my GitHub profile: [ghtl](https://github.com/ghtl).
+If you have any questions, you can reach out to me via email at obi1knube@hotmail.com.
+You can also find more information about me and my other projects on my GitHub profile: [Obi1knube](https://github.com/Obi1knube).